sagar-aglawe/pismo/README.md

 ## steps to run test cases
 1. first generate the mocks , for this run command : `make generate-mocks` in root directory
 2. run the command `make tests` to run the test case

+# postman collection
+1. Please check the `scripts/postman_collection.json` , which has the collection for apis